hedger/certbot-dns-henet/README.md

 This repository also contains a Dockerfile that builds an image based on the official [certbot image](https://hub.docker.com/r/certbot/certbot/).
 The image is available on [Docker Hub](https://hub.docker.com/r/hedger/certbot-dns-henet/) and provides the `certbot` command with the `dns-henet` plugin pre-installed, as well as basic automation for renewing certificates.

-To use the image, you can run the following command:
+To use the image in fully automated mode, run the following command:

 ```bash
 docker run \